 Over a set time, the batching unit must release a set quantity of product over a series of programmable cycles.
 Depending on the type of product and the application, you can opt for a batching element with a flexible rotating spiral or a screw feeder with central shaft.
 By varying the rotation speed of the spiral or screw feeder, a corresponding variation of flow is obtained: the precision obtainable is therefore volumetric.

 The speed control can be achieved manually, usually with gear motors controlled by inverters or, more rarely, by mechanical or hydrostatic variators.

 Gravimetric feeders, similar to volumetric feeders, may also operate on a continuous or batch basis.
 In this case, measurement is optimized with precision weighing.
 During weighing operations load cells are used to detect the variation in weight of the measured product.
 In the control panel a weighing processor is inserted which, by means of the signals coming from the load cells, suitably manages the rotation speed of the spiral or screw conveyor.

 In the case of continuous dosing, control of the speed is generally obtained automatically with PID regulation via vectorial inverter or brushless motor.

 Depending on requirements controllers can be set up to manage multiple components and recipes.
 Systems can be designed for Loss-in-Weight dosing or Gain-in-Weight systems.

-An important accessory used with Gimat’s powder feeders are Flat bottom agitators also known as Flat bottom extractors, used below hoppers and tanks for the discharge of powder, milled and mixed substances.
+An important accessory used with Gimat’s powder feeders are the bin dischargers, used below hoppers and tanks for the discharge of powder, milled and mixed substances.

-The vibrating base is the “engine” of this type of feeder and is selected according to the needs of the customer.
+The vibrating base in the “engine” of this type of doser and is selected on the basis of the customer’s needs.